Yandex Cloud

 • ACCESS_ROLE_PRODUCER

-2. In the network hosting the Managed Service for Apache Kafka® cluster, create a VM with Ubuntu 20.04 and a public IP address.
+2. In the network hosting the Managed Service for Apache Kafka® cluster, create a VM running Ubuntu 20.04 with a public IP address.

-3. If you are using security groups, configure them to allow all required traffic between the Managed Service for Apache Kafka® cluster and the VM.
+3. If using security groups, configure them to allow all required traffic between your Managed Service for Apache Kafka® cluster and VM.

 Create producer and consumer scriptsCreate producer and consumer scripts

-The above scripts send and receive messages in the messages topic as a key:value pair.
-In the example, data format schemas are described in Avro format.
+These scripts send and receive messages in the messages topic as a key:value pair.
+This example shows the data format schemas in Avro format.

 Note

-Python scripts are provided for demonstration.
+Python scripts are provided for demonstration only.
 You can prepare and send data format schemas and the data itself by creating a similar script in another language.

 1. Connect to the VM over SSH.